-RONDA L. LEE is an attorney and arbitrator from Chicago with exceptionally broad experience in law, business, education and government.
+RONDA L. LEE is an attorney, arbitrator, storyteller and writer from Chicago with exceptionally broad experience in law, business, education and government.
 Always seeking to learn from the best, she worked with litigation giants Johnnie Cochran and Willie Gary on a misappropriation of trade secret trial against a major entertainment conglomerate.
 The trial ended in $240 million verdict in their client’s favor.
 Her business and management audit experience give her a vital edge in cutting to the core of policy and legal tangles.
 Her legal experience is complemented by honed analytical skills which have been demonstrated in her success in business management, arbitration and legal solutions.
 In short, she has proven that she gets things done by understanding the big picture, analysis of key factors, and coming up with practical solutions.

 Ronda’s passion is education access.
 She believes a quality education is a birthright not a privilege, regardless of social or economic status.
 She has taught rhetoric at the University of Illinois, reaching out to at risk freshmen.
 Her teaching style was adopted as a model for graduate teaching assistants.
 Her commitment to education is demonstrated in her pro bono, mentoring and community involvement.
 She also mentored teens in college and career preparation.